pmp-library/pmp-library/docs/tutorial.md

 ## Iterators and Circulators

-In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type, namely pmp::PointSet::VertexIterator, pmp::EdgeSet::HalfedgeIterator, pmp::EdgeSet::EdgeIterator, and pmp::SurfaceMesh::FaceIterator.
+In order to sequentially access mesh entities pmp::SurfaceMesh provides iterators for each entity type, namely pmp::SurfaceMesh::VertexIterator, pmp::SurfaceMesh::HalfedgeIterator, pmp::SurfaceMesh::EdgeIterator, and pmp::SurfaceMesh::FaceIterator.
 Similar to iterators, pmp::SurfaceMesh also provides circulators for the ordered enumeration of all incident vertices, halfedges, or faces around a given face or vertex.
 The example below